The USPS tells Leafly that the anti-e-cigarette law will apply to the entire vaping industry. (AbodbeStock)

 What about mailing weed through private couriers like UPS or FedEx?

 In terms of alternative carriers within the US, there are a number of private couriers.
 The big three outside of USPS are FedEx, UPS, and DHL.
-A discerning cannabis shipper might ask “Which service should I choose and are any of these a better, safer option than USPS?”
-Surely these private companies offer the paying customers greater protection against government interference and warrantless searches?
+A discerning cannabis shipper might ask, “Which service should I choose, and are any of these a better, safer option than USPS?”
+Surely, these private companies protect their paying customers better from government interference and searches without a warrant?